Ineffective daily huddles can lead to discouraged participants, wasted payroll, and poorly-executed sprints.

 - Other valuable metrics, such as how much time on average developers spend debugging lines of code (see screenshot below).

 Finally, you can use a Geekbot feature called Conversational Analytics to quickly get valuable information about your team by asking “who,” “what,” and “when” questions directly in Slack:

 We list several examples of questions Geekbot understands here.

 Interested in Trying Out Geekbot?

-Sign up for a free 30 day trial here and watch our getting started video below to learn more about how Geekbot works:
+Sign up for a free 30 day trial here or watch our “Getting Started with Geekbot” video above to learn more about how Geekbot works.